eug-alekseev/extra/README.md

 Has been made for testing purposes and does not bring any value.

 ```
-information about connection to database and application IP and port is taken primarily from environmental variables and secondly from config.py
+information about connection to database and application IP and port is taken primarily from environment variables and secondly from config.py
 requirements.txt contains list of python modules to be installed
 tested on python 3.7.2
 ```
-Environmental variables:
+Environment variables:
 ```
 EXTRAAPP_MYSQL_USER : mysql username
 EXTRAAPP_MYSQL_PASS : mysql password